Untranslatability: Vocabulary

 A use which relies heavily on intonation and context could produce yet another meaning: "So the war was really not over yet (as you have been trying to convince me all along)."

 Another change of intonation makes the sentence a question.
 Der Krieg war doch noch nicht verloren? would translate into "(You mean) the war was not yet lost (back then)?"

 Similar difficulties occur with the Dutch words "even", "toch", and, especially, "gezellig".

 Another well-known example comes from the Portuguese or Spanish verbs ser and estar, both being translatable as to be (see Romance copula).
-Ser is used with essence or nature, while estar is used with states or conditions, however.
+Ser is used with essence or nature, while estar is used with ephemeral (temporary or current), states or conditions, however.
 Sometimes this information is not very relevant for the meaning of the whole sentence and the translator will ignore it, whereas at other times it can be retrieved from the context.

 When none of these apply, the translator usually uses a paraphrase or simply adds words that can convey the right meaning.
 The following example comes from Portuguese: